 ChalkydriFlying demons.
 These huge purple beasts are said to have the head of a crocodile and, some say, twelve wings.
-Sometimes referred to as Chalkydri.
+Sometimes identified as Chalkydri.

 ChernobogThe force of evil opposing Bylebog.
-In some references, known as Chernobog, Black God, Black God, Cernobog, Cernobog, Czarnobog, Czarnobog, Czernibog, Czernibog, Zcernoboch, Zcernoboch, Zernebock, Zernebock, Cernobob or Cernobob.
+On occassion, identified as Chernobog, Black God, Black God, Cernobog, Cernobog, Czarnobog, Czarnobog, Czernibog, Czernibog, Zcernoboch, Zcernoboch, Zernebock, Zernebock, Cernobob or Cernobob.

 ChorsA Balkan sun-god.
-Sometimes referred to as Chors, Chros, Chros, Khurs, Khurs, Chers, Chers, Khors or Khors.
+Sometimes called Chors, Chros, Chros, Khurs, Khurs, Chers, Chers, Khors or Khors.

 Dabogread more »

 DilwicaA Serbian goddess of the chase.
-Occasionally known as Dilwica, Czech Devana, Czech Devana, Diana, Dziewona, Polish Dziewona, Polish Dziewona, Devana, Diana, Roman Diana, Roman Diana, Abnoba, Arduinna, Aritimi, Artemis, Delia or Zana.
+Also commonly referred to as Dilwica, Czech Devana, Czech Devana, Diana, Dziewona, Polish Dziewona, Polish Dziewona, Devana, Diana, Roman Diana, Roman Diana, Abnoba, Arduinna, Aritimi, Artemis, Delia or Zana.

 divread more »

 DvorovoiA spirit of the farm yard.
 He is depicted as an old man with a grey beard and is covered with hair.
-In some lore, occasionally known as Dvorovoi.
+Known as Dvorovoi.

 DzewanaA moon goddess.
-At times, identified as Dzewana, Greek Artemis, Greek Artemis, Aritimi, Aspalis, Bast, Bendis, Delia, Diana or Garbh Ogh.
+On occassion, called Dzewana, Greek Artemis, Greek Artemis, Aritimi, Aspalis, Bast, Bendis, Delia, Diana or Garbh Ogh.

 Goreread more »

 JessisAn early deity.
-Known as Jessis, Roman Jupiter, Roman Jupiter, Ambres, Amen, Bussumarus, Dyaus or Tinia.
+Sometimes called Jessis, Roman Jupiter, Roman Jupiter, Ambres, Amen, Bussumarus, Dyaus or Tinia.

 Junakread more »

 KhorsGod of good health and hunting.
 He is depicted as a stallion.
-Also called Khors, Chors, Chors, Chros, Khurs or Chers.
+In some lore, occasionally referred to as Khors, Chors, Chors, Chros, Khurs or Chers.

 KosteyAn ogre.
 He cast a spell which put the princess Sudolisa into a long sleep from which she was rescued by the prince Junak.
-Called Kostey.
+Sometimes called Kostey.